mr-sneezy/ArduinoHondaOBD1_to_OBD2_BT/README.md

 Wiring image for COMPACT VERSION - honda_dlc_to_odbii_bluetooth
 ------------------------------------------------------------------
-*See the compact_schematic PDF in the schematic folder for ful detail.
+*See the compact_schematic PDF in the schematic folder for full detail.
  ![alt text](images/compact_schematic.jpg "My compact schematic")

 TODO